Frequently Asked Questions

 DO NOT be intimidated about auditioning!
 Our auditions are actually pretty low-key (seriously! see the next question), and you’ll never know unless you try... we want everyone who has considered playing for HRO to audition with us!!!
 This year, we accepted around 30 new members!

 Auditions are held once a year during Freshman Week, a few days before classes begin in the fall.
 Details will be posted on the home page of our website near the end of the summer, and you can always e-mail us (email@example.com) for more information.
-You can sign up for auditions online or at our table at the freshman activities fair, which takes place the day of freshman registration.
+You can sign up for auditions online on the "Audition" page.
 Auditions are 5-10 minutes long and you can play anything you'd like.
 Our conductor, Maestro Federico Cortese, holds all the auditions and likes to hear different elements of playing, so it's usually best to choose a piece or pieces with fast, technical spots as well as slow, lyrical sections.
 You may play one piece or more than one.
 And relax: no scales or sight-reading.

 Yes!
 Chamber music is a huge part of HRO – many HRO members are enrolled in Music 187r, a credit-bearing course designed to give HRO members an opportunity to play and perform chamber music.
 Chamber groups receive an hour-long coaching every week from members of the Boston Trio and also rehearse separately on their own, all in preparation for the performance of a work in its entirety at the end of the semester.
 Students may form their own groups and select their own repertoire or be assigned a group by the coaches.
 All are welcome to participate – your audition for HRO will count as your audition for the course, so it's very easy to get involved!
 And beyond Music 187r, plenty of HRO members are ready and willing to sight-read chamber music at any time, just for the fun of it.